 - Children and families served;

-- Staff members
+- Staff members:

-- Board members
+- Board members;

-- Contract Providers
+- Contract Providers;

-- Leadership Roundtable
+- •

-- Together in Partnership (TIP) - Department of Children and Families (DCF)
+- Together in Partnership (TIP), and

+- Department of Children and Families (DCF).

-Brevard Family Partnership will use surveys and may utilize public hearings, planning groups, etc. to gain broad, meaningful and ongoing stakeholder involvement if deemed necessary.
+Brevard Family Partnership uses surveys and may utilize planning groups and collaborations to gain broad, meaningful and ongoing stakeholder involvement if deemed necessary.